-Concept solution 2a is a combination of floating pontoon, linkspan and sloping access bund.
+Concept solution 2a is a combination of floating pontoon, guide piles, linkspan and sloping access bund.
 This concept solution is almost like that of concept solution 1 a but differs based on the position of linkspan on the sloping access bund.
 The linkspan is planned to position parallel to the length of the sloping access bund.
-A schematic diagram representing concept solution 2a is presented in Figure 8-5 and Figure 8-6.
+A schematic diagram representing concept solution 2a is presented in Figure 8-5 & Figure 8-6.

 Concept solution 2a is applicable to terminal sites where the vehicle rolls off and roll-on activities must be carried out.
 Based on the position of the pontoon, the linkspan rear end which is placed on the bund shall be slipped on the sloping access bund with two number of guide rails with the help of towing vehicle to bring the linkspan to appropriate position to access.
+The main advantage of this option the linkspan can supported with intermediates supports to counter the heavy super imposed loads of the vehicle.